Skip to main content

 3. Please contact the Tennessee Board of Pharmacy, or access its website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.

-4. Residents in the Oncology, Clinical Pharmacogenomics, and Medication-Use Safety and Policy programs will be expected to cover two holidays.
+4. Residents in the Oncology and Clinical Pharmacogenomics programs will be expected to cover two holidays.
 The specific holidays will be determined by the end of July based on resident preferences and in consultation with the program directors.

 5. Residents are provided their own office spaces, and general office supplies are also readily available for the residents’ uses.
 Each resident is assigned a personal laptop computer to be used for the full academic year.
 Several reference texts will also be provided.
-The resident is given a professional development fund to be used for memberships or additional items of his/her choice.
+The resident is given a professional development fund to be used for memberships, professional travel or additional items of his/her choice.

 6. Oncology residents